CtrlK

 Trigger Term Quality

-Includes natural trigger terms like 'klingai content policy', 'kling ai moderation', 'safe video generation', 'klingai content filter', plus general terms like 'filtering user prompts' and 'moderation' that users would naturally say.
+Includes multiple natural trigger terms: 'klingai content policy', 'kling ai moderation', 'safe video generation', 'klingai content filter', plus general terms like 'filtering user prompts' and 'moderation'.
+Good coverage of what users might say.

 3 / 3